hitodama/elfldr/README.md

 // Browse to server
 // Wait until it hangs in step 5

-// Connect debug/stdio channel (if build with debug=true or stdio=wait)
+// Connect debug/stdio channel (if build with debug=true or stdio=wait or lazy)
 socat - TCP:192.168.1.45:5052

 // Send file